grafana/tempo/docs/sources/helm-charts/tempo-distributed/get-started-helm-charts/_index.md

 ### Optional: Other storage options

 Persistent storage is enabled in the Kubernetes cluster, which has a default storage class setup.
 You can change the default [StorageClass using Kubernetes documentation](https://kubernetes.io/docs/tasks/administer-cluster/change-default-storage-class/).

 This Helm chart guide defaults to using MinIO as a simple solution to get you started.
 However, you can use a storage bucket like Amazon S3, Azure Blob Storage, or Google Cloud Platform.

-Each storage provider has a different configuration stanza, which are detailed in Tempo's documentation.
+Each storage provider has a different configuration stanza.
 You need to update your configuration based upon you storage provider.
 Refer to the [`storage` configuration block]({{< relref "/docs/tempo/latest/configuration#storage" >}}) for information on storage options.